 Benefits of a Privacy Fence

 A privacy fence will provide security and peace of mind to any residence.
-Privacy Fences can protect personal property by keeping it out of sight and out of mind of opportunistic criminals.
+Privacy Fences can protect personal property by keeping it out of sight, out of mind of some opportunistic criminals.
 They can stop wandering eyes from looking in on your outdoor activities.
 You can host parties, swim in your pool, play with your children without feeling like neighbors or passing strangers are participating too.
 There are various materials to choose from, allowing you to create a custom outdoor space and style.

 The most common types of wood used are spruce, cedar, and pine.
 Each of these various types of wood has different longevity, considering the type and maintenance required for fencing.

 Spruce privacy fencing is a choice for consumers on a budget.
 It is affordable and can be painted or stained.
 Pressure-treated spruce has a longer life span than non-treated spruce.
 The pressure-treating process pushes preservatives into making it insect and fungus resistant, preventing decay and increasing the life span.
 A spruce privacy fence will last 5-10 years, depending on the climate and maintenance.
 Spruce is susceptible to warping over time.

 Pine is similar to spruce.
 It is budget-friendly, can be painted, and pressure-treated.
 Pine takes paint and stain very well, making it ideal for people looking to add color to their privacy fence.
 A pine privacy fence can last 5 -15 years with proper maintenance, a little longer than spruce, but is still susceptible to warping.